 Thousands of self-employees have found themselves with no work or pay after the government announced a range of restrictions to control the spread of the coronavirus.

-As well as this, it also transpires that while the government has offered rate relief to businesses, if a small-limited company operates from home or ‘hot-desks’ they will be unable to claim a grant because they are not eligible for small business rate relief without a premises.
-Nor will they be able to claim the 80% furlough employment relief unless they are considering making themselves redundant, but then who would then run the business?
+As well as this, it also transpires that while the government has offered rate relief to businesses, if a small-limited company operates from home or ‘hot-desks’ they will be unable to claim a grant because they are ineligible for small business rate relief without a premises.
+Nor will they be able to claim the 80% furlough employment relief unless they are considering making themselves redundant.

 Reacting to the Chancellor’s announcement, CEO of Nextfin Sacha Bright said: “Sunak’s announcement has abandoned a significant section of the labour market and portrays a fundamental lack of understanding of the operational running of micro-companies.”